soudmaijer/spring-cloud-contract-test-demo/README.md

 ### Defining the API's behaviour

 By far the most important thing to do is defining the API's behaviour.
-In Spring Cloud Contract you have different options for defining this.
+In Spring Cloud Contract you have different options for defining these contract.

-One way of defining the API behaviour is using the Groovy Contract DSL.
-You need to define the request-response interaction in such a contract dsl.
+One way of doing this is using the Groovy Contract DSL in which you can define request-response interaction using a Groovy DSL.

 Example DSL: requesting an order from the server with id=1 should return a response with at least the id fields in the json response.